For the Purrbabies

 Here’s a more detailed breakdown of the process:

 Some testing companies also require a photo of the dog, which they claim helps with analysis.
-However, a study published in 2023 (Trusted Source) found this might not be the case.
+However, a study published in 2023 found this might not be the case.

 Some test companies ask for a picture of your pet and the swab, claiming it helps identify what breeds are in your dog’s genetic makeup.
-However, a new study found that those pictures might be more heavily relied upon for results than the actual DNA sample.
+However, a new study found that those pictures might be relied on more for results than the actual DNA sample.

 Tests often matched the breeds in the photos, even if the swab belonged to a different dog.
 Purebred dogs, with official documents proving their ancestry, were sometimes identified as a distinct breed based on the photo, not their DNA.